Wangsu-Cloud-Storage/wcs-java-sdk/README.en.md

 ## wcs-java-sdk

 ### Overview
-wcs-java-sdk is the official Java SDK provided by Wangsu Cloud Storage, which encapsulates the RESTful API of Wangsu Cloud Storage.
-It provides simple and reliable programming interfaces for developers to access Wangsu Cloud Storage services quickly.
+wcs-java-sdk is the official Java SDK provided by Wcs Cloud Storage, which encapsulates the RESTful API of Wcs Cloud Storage.
+It provides simple and reliable programming interfaces for developers to access Wcs Cloud Storage services quickly.

 ### Features
 - File upload (simple upload, multipart upload)